 Mayor Stephanie Rawlings-Blake and the Baltimore Office of Promotion & The Arts are excited to announce the return of MECU Neighborhood Event Grants for 2016!

 Each year, the program awards cash grants to Baltimore neighborhood associations and community-based non-profit organizations for the purpose of producing special events.

-Thanks to the support of MECU, eligible groups can receive up to $1,000 to produce an event for the community and residents they serve, such as art workshops, back-to-school rallies, block parties, book drives, food drives, health fairs and neighborhood clean-ups.
+Thanks to the support of MECU, Baltimore’s credit union, eligible groups can receive up to $1,000 to produce an event for the community and residents they serve, such as art workshops, back-to-school rallies, block parties, book drives, food drives, health fairs and neighborhood clean-ups.

 MECU Neighborhood Event Grants are a program of the Baltimore Office of Promotion & The Arts and are supported by MECU, Baltimore’s Credit Union.

-*Applicants must be a 501(c)(3) organization and based in Baltimore City.
-Proposed events must be free and open to the public.
+Applicants must be a 501(c)(3) organization and based in Baltimore City.
+Proposed events must be free and open to the public and take place between June 1 and December 31, 2016.
 Grants are awarded on a competitive basis.

 For more information on the MECU Neighborhood Event Grants, call 410-752-8632 or visit www.promotionandarts.org.